Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Is the Medicare Part B standard premium increasing for 2025?

 For most Medicare Part B enrollees, the premiums are automatically deducted from Social Security checks.
-The cost-of-living adjustment (COLA) for 2025 will increase Social Security checks by about 2.5%13 (final numbers are announced by the government in October).
-This is expected to cover the full projected increase in Medicare Part B premiums for virtually all enrollees.
+The cost-of-living adjustment (COLA) for 2025 will increase Social Security checks by 2.5%14 This will more than cover the full increase in Medicare Part B premiums for virtually all enrollees, so most Social Security recipients will still see larger checks in 2025, despite the larger Part B premium being withheld.

 Looking for Medicare coverage?
 Talk with a licensed insurance agent at one of our agency partners.
 Call 1-844-309-3504.